-- A single OPC Server for AC 800M may subscribe to data from a maximum of 24 PM861 controllers, or the equivalent number of variables from any other controller. - A maximum of three OPC servers may subscribe to Data Access and/or Alarm and Event messages from one controller.
+- A single OPC Server for AC 800M may subscribe to data from several controllers, or the equivalent number of variables from any other controller.
+For more details refer to System Guide Technical Data and Configuration (3BSE041434). - A maximum of three OPC servers may subscribe to Data Access and/or Alarm and Event messages from one controller.